vertica/vertica-python/README.md

     sudo [yum|apt-get|etc] install python-dev

-Then see [this section](#kerberos-authentication) for how to config a connection.
+Then see [this section](#kerberos-authentication) for how to config Kerberos for a connection.

 ## Usage
-The basic vertica-python usage is common to all the database adapters implementing the [DB-API v2.0](https://www.python.org/dev/peps/pep-0249/) protocol.
+:scroll: The basic vertica-python usage is common to all the database adapters implementing the [DB-API v2.0](https://www.python.org/dev/peps/pep-0249/) protocol.

 ### Create a connection